ONE OF THE ANSWERS FROM MAJOR MANUFACTURERS TO POLLUTION: GASOLINE-ELECTRIC HYBRID CARS

 Thus, other great engineers of the early automobile era who were also experimenting with electric cars, like the legendary Ferdinand Porsche, came to the same conclusion as Karl Benz: a vehicle will only be practical if it can carry onboard enough quantities of energy.
 The most practical and efficient way of storing energy remains, even a century later, the same as found by Benz in his research: by using a liquid fuel, preferably a petroleum product such as gasoline.

-An analysis of the scientific reality of this is difficult, because the issue of global warming has been politicized pitifully.
-But let us suppose that the hypothesis in vogue ends up twisting willingnesses.
+An analysis of the scientific reality of this is difficult, because the issue of global warming has been pitifully politicized.
+But let us suppose that the hypothesis in vogue ends up twisting wills.

 Several studies show that probably we will still have oil until 2040, but by that time the melting of the North Pole would already be alarming.
 The first victim may be the polar bear, for being adapted to hunt only on ice.
 Climate problems would continue until reaching us.
 So most likely we will have to stop using oil before it runs out.
 Paradoxically, the real oil crisis is not its scarcity, but its abundance.